 - The separated cardboard is transported to a cardboard recycling plant.

-- Here the cardboard is pressed into large bales with a cardboard baling press.
+- Here the cardboard is pressed into large bales with cardboard baling machines.

-- The raw material is then transported to paper mills where it unbaled.
+- The raw material is then transported to paper mills, where it is unbaled.

-- The cardboard is mixed with water so it turns into a pulp.
+- The cardboard is then mixed with water, so it turns into greywater and cardboard pulp.

-- The grey pulp consists of water and cardboard.
-With filtering mechanisms contiminations and impurities are removed from the material.
+- Then, with filtering mechanisms, contamination and impurities are removed from the material.

-- The clean cardboard fiber pulp is now mixed and pressed into a ‘noodle’ shape.
+- The clean cardboard fiber pulp is then mixed and pressed into a ‘noodle’ shape.

 - The cardboard is fed to a paper making machine.

-- This machine removes the water from the paper paste so the material is dried to make long paper sheets.
+- This machine removes the paper paste’s water, so the material is dried to make long paper sheets.

-- The dried paper sheets are then rolled on a large spool which can way 6.5 tons.
+- The dried paper sheets are then rolled on a large spool, which can weigh 6.5 tons.

-- With these spools any kind of cardboard can be produced, such as cardboard boxes.
+- With these spools, anything made of cardboard can be produced, such as cardboard boxes.